Compare Debian Hosting

 Interestingly, Debian has a rather unlikely connection to Pixar.
+Early versions were hosted on its servers.
 Its versions are named after characters in the Toy Story movies, while its trunk is named after the bad boy next door, Sid.

 Why?
 Project Leader Bruce Perens worked at Pixar for 12 years, and part of his time there overlapped with his time working on Debian.
 This explains this charmingly odd connection between the two.

 Versions have been named after Toy Story characters "Buzz," "Woody" and "Ham."
 The current stable version as of this writing is "Stretch," named after the Slinky dog.

 Trivia fans note: the Debian logo may be a homage to Buzz Lightyear's facial hair.